New Hurdle For Major Alaska Gold Mine After Donald Trump Jr. Tweets Opposition

 "I've done a lot for Alaska.
 I love Alaska.
 It's a special place," Trump said at a press conference Aug.
 5.

-It's not clear the campaign had an impact on the president, but Pebble's success is suddenly in doubt.
+"I agree that a permit should not be issued," Sen. Lisa Murkowski said in the written statement.

+And Sen. Dan Sullivan's remarks were much the same: "I support this conclusion ... that a federal permit cannot be issued."

 While the Army Corps has not outright killed the mine proposal, it may have set conditions that are impossible to meet.

 The issue is "mitigation," a feature of the Clean Water Act that says if you want to build a project that damages wetlands or streams, you must offset that damage with improvements, ideally in the same place that's harmed.